Superficial thrombophlebitis

-Superficial thrombophlebitis is a thrombosis and inflammation of superficial veins which presents as a painful induration with erythema, often in a linear or branching configuration forming cords.
+Superficial thrombophlebitis is a thrombosis and inflammation of superficial veins presenting as a painful induration (thickening) with erythema, often in a linear or branching configuration with a cordlike appearance.

-Superficial thrombophlebitis is due to inflammation and/or thrombosis, and less commonly infection of the vein.
-It is generally a benign, self-limited disorder, however, it can be complicated by deep vein thrombosis (DVT) and even pulmonary embolism (PE) Migratory superficial thrombophlebitis is known as Trousseau's syndrome.
+Superficial thrombophlebitis is due to inflammation and/or thrombosis, and, less commonly, infection of the vein.
+It is generally a benign, self-limiting disorder; however, it can be complicated by deep vein thrombosis (DVT) and even pulmonary embolism (PE) Migratory superficial thrombophlebitis is known as Trousseau's syndrome, which can be an early sign of cancer.

+When it (rarely) occurs on the breast or anterior chest wall it has been called Mondor's disease.
+It sometimes occurs in the arm or penis.
+In axilla, this condition is known as axillary web syndrome.

+Eponym

+Mondor's disease is named after Henri Mondor (1885–1962), a surgeon in Paris, France who first described the disease in 1939.

 Signs and symptoms

-Findings of tenderness, induration, pain and/or erythema along the course of a superficial vein usually establish a clinical diagnosis, especially in patients with known risk factors.
-In addition, there is often a palpable, sometimes nodular cord, due to thrombus within the affected vein.
+Findings of tenderness, induration, pain, or erythema (redness) along the course of a superficial vein usually establish a clinical diagnosis, especially in patients with known risk factors.
+In addition, there is often a palpable, sometimes nodular "cord", due to thrombus (blood clot) within the affected vein.
 Persistence of this cord when the extremity is raised suggests the presence of thrombus.

+On the chest wall, patients with this disease often have abrupt onset of superficial pain, with possible swelling and redness of a limited area of their anterior chest wall or breast.
+There is usually a lump present, which may be somewhat linear and tender.
+Because of the possibility of the lump being from another cause, patients are often referred for mammogram and/or breast ultrasound.

 Complications

-Superficial vein thrombosis extension to the deep vein system and/or recurrence of SVT.
+Superficial vein thrombosis (SVT) extension to the deep vein system and/or recurrence of SVT.

 Suppurative thrombophlebitis is suspected when erythema extends significantly beyond the margin of the vein and is likely to be associated with significant fever.
-If suspected, antibiotic treatment, surgical drainage and potentially vein excision are indicated.
+If suspected, antibiotic treatment, surgical drainage, and potentially vein excision are indicated.

 Venous thromboembolism can occur with superficial vein thrombosis.
 Estimates of the percentage of patients with SVT who also have DVT vary between 6% and 53%, and symptomatic pulmonary embolism has been reported in 0% to 10% of patients with SVT.
+Deep venous system, and may lead to pulmonary embolism.

+On the breast, there have been occasional cases of associated cancer.

 Risk factors

 Patient characteristics and predisposing factors for thrombophlebitis nearly mirror those for DVT; thrombophlebitis is a risk factor for the development of DVT, and vice versa.

-Lower extremity superficial phlebitis is associated with conditions that increase the risk of thrombosis, including abnormalities of coagulation or fibrinolysis, endothelial dysfunction, infection, venous stasis, intravenous therapy and intravenous drug abuse.
+Lower extremity superficial phlebitis (inflamed vein) is associated with conditions that increase the risk of thrombosis, including abnormalities of coagulation or of fibrinolysis, endothelial dysfunction, infection, venous stasis, intravenous therapy, and intravenous drug use.